forcedotcom/aura/README.md

 Aura is an open-source UI framework built by Salesforce for developing dynamic web apps for mobile and desktop devices.
 You can use open-source Aura to build apps independent of Salesforce.

-Salesforce uses Aura to build apps, such as Lightning Experience and Salesforce1.
+Salesforce uses Aura to build apps, such as Lightning Experience and the Salesforce app.

 Salesforce customers use the Lightning Component framework to build Lightning components.
 The Lightning Component framework is built on the open-source Aura framework.
 However, the open-source Aura framework has some features that aren't available to Salesforce customers.